All Families living in the U.S. may realize the many benefits of establishing a living trust

-One of the key features of a revocable trust is that you maintain full use and benefit of the assets in your trust.
-However, the downside to enjoying full access, and the use of those assets, is that they are not fully protected from creditors.
+One of the key features of a revocable trust is that you maintain the full use and benefit of the assets in your trust.
+However, there is a downside to enjoying full access, and the use of those assets.
+They are not fully protected from creditors.
 If asset protection is your top priority, you should look into a Nevada Asset Protection Trust.

 A Revocable Trust Does Not Protect You From Estate Taxes